The Fashion Law Institute returns to Silicon Valley

 FOR ADDITIONAL INFORMATION about Fashion Law Bootcamp, please email firstname.lastname@example.org.

 The New York edition covers the entire content of Professor Scafidi's pioneering two-credit-hour Fashion Law course.

 The Silicon Valley edition covers special topics in fashion law with a technology focus, with sessions at the headquarters of leading brands.
-This year will once again include Apple HQ in Cupertino, with more to be announced for the 2023 edition - the 2022 edition had to postponed due to the ongoing impact of the COVID-19 pandemic on Silicon Valley offices!
+More details to be announced for the 2023 edition - the 2022 edition had to postponed due to the ongoing impact of the COVID-19 pandemic on Silicon Valley offices!

 A $250 deposit is due with the application for either edition or both Bootcamps.
 The deposit is applied toward the program cost and is non-refundable once accepted into the program.
 We look forward to receiving your application!